AndreasArendt/AndreasArendt/README.md

 ### 👨‍💻 About Me:
+Hello, and welcome to my Github!
+Let me introduce myself:
-As a software engineer specializing in unmanned and autonomous flight, I work on a variety of projects ranging from drone design and operation to software development that augments their capabilities.
+I am a software engineer specializing in unmanned and autonomous flight, and I am working on a variety of projects ranging from drone design and operation to software development that augments their capabilities.
 My fascination with drones has inspired me to explore their potential thoroughly, and I am particularly passionate about using simulations and datasets to drive meaningful change and innovation in the field of unmanned and autonomous flight. ✈️

 ---